40 Classic Outdoor Games for Kids: Backyard Games, Playground Games, and More

 25. Water Balloons

 Water balloons are a staple for any hot summer day.
 You can grab a pack of inexpensive balloons at a dollar store in a variety of colors.
-With snazzy new inventions like this hose attachment, fill multiple water balloons at the same time.
 Set up a balloon toss game or give the kids buckets of filled balloons for a round of water balloon tag.

 26. Sprinkler Tag